 The Consumer Rating and Assessment of Safety Helmets CRASH website provides independent and consistent information on the levels of protection from injury provided by motorcycle helmets in a crash, as well as the comfort level of helmets.

 CRASH is run by a consortium of government agencies and a motorist organisation, which all share a common interest in improving motorcycle rider safety.
-The program is supported by the Centre for Road Safety, the National Roads & Motorist's Association, and the Transport Accident Commission (TAC).
+The program is supported by the Centre for Road Safety, Insurance Australia Group (IAG), and the Transport Accident Commission (TAC).

 The NSW Road Rules 2014 require that:

 - The rider of a motorcycle must wear an approved motorcycle helmet securely fitted and fastened on the rider’s head,

 - The rider of a motorcycle must not ride with a passenger unless the passenger is wearing an approved motorcycle helmet.